vvoutilainen/MTSDataModel/README.md

 python -m ipykernel install --user --name mts --display-name "Python (mts)"
 ```

+Last step (installing ipykernel) might create necessary files to path outside the scope of current OS user.
+In this case Jupyter throws error when opening kernel.
+Make sure you run conda promt/Anaconda/Jupyter with admin rights or make path available to current OS user.

 ## Loading data into data model

 Data is read in from a .csv file.
 This file needs to be in long format and contain following columns: